Any appropriate consent taking for studies under HBRA must be taken in the presence of a Witness–

 (c) who must not be the same individual taking the appropriate consent.

-Note: The Witness may be a member of the team carrying out the research of which the individual giving the consent is a research subject, but the Witness should not be the same person who is taking the consent.
+Note: The Witness may be a member of the study team carrying out the research; but the Witness should not be the same person who is also taking the consent.

 The Witness must take reasonable steps to ascertain –